c-shubh/cvr-results/README.md

 # Result Scraper

+## ⚠️ It doesn't work anymore: They put the site behind Cloudflare.

+---

 Fetches results from the [results page](https://results.cvr.ac.in/cvrresults/resulthome.php) of [CVR College of Engineering](https://cvr.ac.in/) and outputs in CSV format.

 ## Usage instructions: